fastify/fastify/docs/Guides/Write-Plugin.md

 more difficult for people to use your plugin, and will likely result in it going unused.

-If you want to see some good examples on how to document a plugin take a look
+If you want to see some good examples of how to document a plugin take a look
 at:
 - [`@fastify/caching`](https://github.com/fastify/fastify-caching)
 - [`@fastify/compress`](https://github.com/fastify/fastify-compress)